 Enjoy a quick Chai Latte using homemade Chai Concentrate.
 The black tea is brewed in small batches and infused with fragrant chai spices.
-Just add milk and you've got your daily dose of caffeine ready.
+This DIY chai concentrate is a game-changer, allowing you to customize your chai experience effortlessly.
+Enjoy hot or cold, latte or iced – the possibilities are endless!

 For some people, making masala chai on a daily basis is calming and familiar.
 There's a lot of comfort in the process, and the rush of adrenaline as the chai almost boils over the pot.